dmolony3/ResUNet/README.md

 # Deep Residual U-Net
-This is a tensorflow implementation of [Deep residual U-Net](https://arxiv.org/abs/1711.10684).
+This is a tensorflow implementation of [Deep residual U-Net](https://arxiv.org/abs/1711.10684) for image segmentation.

 ## Deep Residual U-Net
 U-Net is a convolutional neural network architecture typically used for semantic segmentation applications.
 [The original